-Many car accident victims are experiencing an accident for the first time, so it can be hard to know what to do or expect.
-You might wonder if you’ll have to sue the at-fault driver or whether you need to hire a lawyer to recover your damages.
+If you’ve been in a car accident in Georgia, you may be wondering if you’ll have to sue the at-fault driver or whether you need to hire a car accident lawyer to recover your damages.
 Car accident cases don’t always go to court, but there are situations where it’s the best option.
-And when it does happen, it’s best to be prepared in knowing what to expect.
+And when this does happen, it’s best to be prepared in knowing what to expect.

-What Leads to a Car Accident Case Going to Court?
+What Causes a Car Accident Case to Go to Court?

 In many cases, a car accident case does not have to go to court.
 When you hire a car accident lawyer, they will get to work investigating and gathering evidence to demonstrate your damages.
 If the other driver’s insurance company and your lawyer can come to a fair settlement, the case can be settled and there is often no need for a trial.
 However, there are situations where your case may need to go to court.